Transporting Task Vectors across Different Architectures without Training: Method

 which can be rewritten as

-This formulation restricts the transport to the maximally aligned subspaces shared by the two models.
-As a result, the transport preserves angles, norms, and relative geometry of the task update, while simultaneously avoiding spurious directions introduced by mismatched or unused dimensions.
-Under Procrustes alignment, which preserves norms and restricts attention to shared representation subspaces, the linear map $E \mapsto H_{\mathrm{in},A} E H_{\mathrm{out},A}^{\top}$ is injective on the aligned subspace under mild rank conditions on the sampled activations.
-Consequently, the minimum of~\cref{eq:aligned_transport_obj_inner} is attained when $E = 0$ (see \cref{app:closed_form_derivation}), yielding the closed-form solution:
+This formulation restricts transport to the aligned shared subspaces identified by Procrustes.
+Under this aligned-subspace approximation, the transport objective is minimized when the residual term vanishes, \ie, $E = 0$, yielding the closed-form transport rule

-Thus, the transported update $\tau_B$ is obtained by rotating the task update $\tau_A$ through orthonormal transformations that preserve its functional geometry while adapting it to the representation space of the target model.
-We report the whole pipeline in \cref{theseus_alg}.
+Thus, the transported update $\tau_B$ is obtained by orthogonally transporting the source update $\tau_A$ into the target representation space while preserving its dominant functional effect under the aligned-subspace approximation.
+A full derivation is provided in~\cref{app:closed_form_derivation}.
+We summarize the complete pipeline in~\cref{theseus_alg}.